Ricky2054/Devil_World/README.md

 For issues or questions:
 - Check the test files for usage examples
 - Review the contract code for implementation details
-- Test on local network before mainnet deployment
+- Test on local network before custom L1 deployment
+- Ensure your custom L1 network is properly configured

 ## 📄 License